Wydarzenia

-Wydarzenia (Events) is the news program of the Polsat, Poland's second biggest television channel, which started airing in 2004.
+Wydarzenia (Events) is the news program of Polsat, Poland's second biggest television channel, which started airing in 2004.
 The creator of “Wydarzenia” was Tomasz Lis.
 Currently, the editor-in-chief of the program is Dorota Gawryluk (at first from March to December 2016, then from March 2018 to present times).
 The program is produced and aired from Polsat News studio in Warsaw.
 In 2021, it was confirmed that average audience of "Wydarzenia" is estimated to be at 1.72 million.

 Wydarzenia has four editions each day: